shinaaaa/application_android/README.md

 Thanks.

-# Carrer.file
+# Career.file
-"Carrer.file" is my fist work in android.
+"Career.file" is my fist work in android.

 Actually, It made for a university contest.